Keviro/community-server-docs/Writerside/topics/support.md

 > Please fill out this form **completely**.
 > Describe your problem as precisely as possible.
-> A simple statement that XY is broken or XY has behaved badly does not help us.
+> A simple statement like "XY is broken" or "XY behaved badly" doesn't help us.
 > We need the **exact** player name and **exact** coordinates.
 >
 {style="note" title="A separate form will open for this ticket type!"}